Maine's Democratic Hopeful: From Online Rants to Political Stage

 Maine, USAThu Oct 16 2025

-Graham Platner, a Marine veteran turned oyster farmer, is making waves in Maine's Democratic Senate race.
-However, his online posts from around 2021 reveal strong and sometimes controversial views.
-These posts, which included self-identifying as a "communist" and criticizing police, were deleted before his campaign launch.
+Graham Platner, a Marine vet turned oyster farmer, is making waves in Maine's Democratic Senate race.
+But before he entered politics, Platner's online posts revealed some strong, and sometimes controversial, views.
+He once called himself a "communist, " criticized police, and made remarks about rural White Americans.
+These posts, made around 2021, were deleted before his campaign launch.

-Now 41, Platner has distanced himself from these old comments.
+Platner, now 41, has distanced himself from these old comments.
 He told CNN that he was going through a tough time and expressed his anger online.
-He stated that those posts don't reflect who he is today:
+He said those posts don't reflect who he is today.
+"I'm not a communist.
+I'm not a socialist.
+I own a small business.
+I'm a Marine Corps veteran, " he said.

 In one post, Platner talked about his life after the military.
-He described himself as a "vegetable growing, psychedelics taking socialist" and didn't believe in the "patriotic nonsense" that led him to enlist.
-He also mentioned he still had guns because he didn't trust "fascists to act politely."
+He said he was a "vegetable growing, psychedelics taking socialist" and didn't believe in the "patriotic nonsense" that led him to enlist.
+He also mentioned he still had guns because he didn't trust "fascists to act politely. "

 Platner entered the race in August to challenge Republican Sen. Susan Collins.
 He's raised over $4 million since announcing his candidacy and has the backing of Vermont Sen. Bernie Sanders.
 His campaign is fueled by progressive organizations and grassroots Democrats who support his economic populism.